Ubix/grunt-requirejs-autoconfig/README.md

 # grunt-requirejs-autoconfig

-> grunt plugin to autogenerate require configuration and prep a library t for data-main or standalone.
+> grunt plugin to autogenerate require configuration and prep a library for data-main or standalone.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`